Cavan GAA: County team

 Traditionally the County board has actively discouraged hurling through their policies football but Hurling has been present in the county.
-The championship has never been held consistently and at times wasn’t finished.
+The championship has never been held consistently and at times wasn't finished.
 Belturbet won the first Cavan Senior Hurling Championship in 1908.
 Hurling was revived in Cavan in 1917.
 Cavan Slashers were the standout Hurling team of the early period winning the championship in 1922, 1924, 1927 and 1928.
 They also won 4-in-a-row between 1933 and 1936.

 Again hurling died away in the county with only eight championships been finished between 1937 and 1981.
 Ballyhaise won successive championships in 1948 and 1949.
-Granard won their first championship in 1950 and Bailieboro Shamrocks and Cavan Gaels dominated the 1970s and the early 1980s.
+Granard won their first championship in 1950 and Bailieborough Shamrocks and Cavan Gaels dominated the 1970s and the early 1980s.
 Bailieborough were victorious in 1966.
 Cavan Gaels won in 1973 and 1974.
 Bailieborough won their second championship ten years after the first in 1976 and won again in 1977.

 1982 saw the start of Cavan's most successful period in their Hurling history due to the influence of soldiers from hurling counties such as Kilkenny, Clare and Cork who were stationed at the border of the Republic of Ireland and Northern Ireland during the troubles.
-From 1982 to 1985 Cavan Gaels and Bailieboro Shamrocks won 2 Championships each.
+From 1982 to 1985 Cavan Gaels and Bailieborough Shamrocks won 2 Championships each.
 Bailieborough won in 1982 and 1984 and Cavan Gaels in 1983 and 1985.
 The County team also had success winning the Ulster Junior Hurling Championship in 1983 and 1985.
 In-between both Championships they won the National Hurling League Division 4 in 1984.

 Woodford Gaels broke the Cavan Gaels/Bailieborough dominance and won the next 3 championships 1986-1988.
 No championship was held in 1989 but the 1990s saw the start of the Mullahoran dominance.
 Mulllahoran won an amazing 21 Cavan Senior Hurling Championship between 1990 and 2010.
 Mullahoran's dominance was finally broken by Ballymachugh who were runners up to Mullahoran 2005, 2008 and 2009.
-They beat Mullahoran in 2011 on a score of 4-08 to 1-06.
-Mullahoran won their 26th championship in 2019 and 4th in a row beating Pearse Óg 2-09 to 0-12.
+They beat Mullahoran in 2011 on a score of 4–08 to 1-06.
+Mullahoran won their 26th championship in 2019 and 4th in a row beating Pearse Óg 2–09 to 0-12.

 In 2011, after a disastrous Division 4 league campaign where they ended with a -157 scoring difference the decision was made to discontinue the senior hurling team resulting in Cavan being the only county in Ireland without a senior hurling representative team for nearly 6 years.

 Cavan turned out a team for the first time in six years in 2017, and played in the Lory Meagher Cup in 2017, and re-entered the National Hurling League in 2018.

 After failing to impress in their first four seasons they made had a surprise run to the 2021 Lory Meagher Cup final beating holders Louth in the semi-final before losing out to Fermanagh in the final.

 Cavan have the following achievements in hurling.